University of Missouri - Columbia Overview

 - The 3% student loan default rate at Mizzou is better than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

 - Although it may not be available for every major, the doctor's degree is the highest award a student can attain at Mizzou.

 - In 2019-2020, 73% of the faculty were full-time.

 - Students who graduate from Mizzou with a bachelor's degree make about $56,986 a year.
 That's 40% more than those who graduate from other schools.

 University of Missouri - Columbia Rankings

-We have ranked Mizzou as #228 out of 2,320 colleges and universities in the country in our 2021 Best Colleges list.
+According to our 2023 analysis, Mizzou is ranked #106 out of 2,018 schools in the nation that were analyzed for overall quality.
 This puts it in the top 10% of all schools in the nation.
-It is also ranked #4 out of 56 schools in Missouri.
+It is also ranked #2 out of 43 schools in Missouri.